munificent/game-programming-patterns/book/singleton.markdown

     With a simple compiler switch, we bind our file system wrapper to the appropriate concrete type.
-Our entire codebase can access the file system using `IFileSystem::instance()` without being coupled to any platform-specific code.
-That coupling is instead encapsulated within the implementation file for the `IFileSystem` class itself.
+Our entire codebase can access the file system using `FileSystem::instance()` without being coupled to any platform-specific code.
+That coupling is instead encapsulated within the implementation file for the `FileSystem` class itself.

 This takes us about as far as most of us go when it comes to solving a